cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 - [ ] Warm Up: Icons

-- [ ] Everyone brings along a term that they find exciting or difficult to visualize.
-All terms are chained in 30 seconds and then compared.
+- [ ] Everyone chooses one term that they find exciting or difficult to visualize.
+All terms have to be sketched in 30 seconds each.
+Compare your results.
 (5 minutes)

 - [ ] Exchange about the Kata(s) (40 minutes)